muakyz/steam-csgo-market-price-tracler/README.md

 Overview
 --------
 Steam Item Scraper is a Python-based tool designed to automatically scrape item details from the Steam Store.
-It collects essential data such as item prices, statistics, and other relevant information, then stores the data either in a SQL database or a JSON file based on your configuration.
+It collects essential data such as item prices, statistics, and other relevant information, including fields like item_title, exterior, item_StatTrak, item_price, item_price_afterfee, item_order_price, last_sold_price, last_sold_price_avg, item_profit, price_stability, and item_profit_percentage.
+The tool then stores the data either in a SQL database or a JSON file based on your configuration.

 Features
 --------